 Dion recorded her first English language album, Unison, in 1990.
 Like most of her English language albums, it was a collaboration with the songwriter-arranger-musician David Foster.
 Driven by the Top 5 single "Where Does My Heart Beat Now," Unison sold more than 1 million copies worldwide.

 Dion's real breakthrough into pop music stardom came in 1992, when she recorded the theme to Disney's hit animated feature Beauty and the Beast, a duet with Peabo Bryson.
-The song became a No. 1 smash, winning both a Grammy and an Academy Award.
+The song ("Beauty and the Beast") made it to No. 9 on the Billboard Hot 100 and won both a Grammy and an Academy Award.
 It was featured on her second English album, Celine Dion, which became her first gold record in the United States and sold more than 12 million copies internationally.
-The undeniable success of her self-titled effort, which also included her second No. 1 hit, "If You Asked Me To," allowed Dion to launch her first headlining tour in the United States.
+The undeniable success of her self-titled effort, also including the hit "If You Asked Me To," which made it to No. 4 on the Billboard Hot 100 and No. 1 on the adult contemporary chart, allowed Dion to launch her first headlining tour in the United States.

 Celine Dion quickly capitalized on her newfound fame, releasing the top-selling The Colour of My Love in 1993.
-The album showcased the romantic power ballads that Dion had become known for, including "When I Fall in Love" (featured on the soundtrack for the hit film Sleepless in Seattle), "The Power of Love" and "Because You Loved Me" (from the soundtrack to Robert Redford's sentimental 1996 film, Up Close and Personal).
+The album showcased the romantic power ballads that Dion had become known for, including "When I Fall in Love" (featured on the soundtrack for the hit film Sleepless in Seattle) and "The Power of Love," her first single to hit No. 1 on the Billboard Hot 100.